Bayer to pay $10 billion to settle Roundup lawsuits | DW | 24.06.2020

 The company has been plagued by lawsuits regarding Roundup since it acquired Monsanto, which has hit its shares hard and caused the firms valuation to decrease.

-Bayer says the more than $10 billion class-action settlement will cover approximately 75% of the current litigation against it, comprising some 125,000 filed and unfiled claims.
+Bayer says the more than $10 billion mass tort settlement will cover approximately 75% of the current litigation against it, comprising some 125,000 filed and unfiled claims.
 It also agreements in place with attorneys representing approximately 95% of the cases still set for trial.

 Settlement mediator Ken Feinberg said that some 25,000 claims remained unsettled, but he did not expect there to be any more trials against Bayer in the coming months.